Reverse Mortgage Foreclosure Has No Effect on Heirs

 It may be that the time comes sooner than everyone hopes and there may be a huge upside to selling the property or another family member may benefit by that time by receiving the home.
 Under these scenarios, it would be extremely short-sighted to eliminate options now, you just never know.

-Foreclosure & Heir FAQs
+Heirs / Foreclosure FAQs

 How does a reverse mortgage foreclosure work?